-He was a member of the Extractive Industries Transparency Initiative international board from 2013 to 2019, serving two full terms, and serves in various international advisory boards, including the Organisation for Economic Cooperation and Development Secretary-General’s High-Level Advisory Group on Anticorruption and Integrity and the Inter-American Development Bank’s President High-Level Advisory Group on Transparency.
+He was a member of the Extractive Industries Transparency Initiative (EITI) international board from 2013 to 2019, and has served in various international advisory bodies, including the Organisation for Economic Cooperation and Development Secretary-General’s High-Level Advisory Group on Anticorruption and Integrity and the Inter-American Development Bank’s Expert Advisory Group on Transparency.
 Previously, he was a senior fellow at the Brookings Institution, where he remains a nonresident senior fellow.
-Prior to that, he was a director at the World Bank Institute, leading the work on governance and anticorruption.
-He has advised leaders in government, international organizations and civil society on governance matters and has been widely published in academic and policy journals and in the media on various areas of economics and governance.
+He was also a director at the World Bank Institute.
+He has advised leaders in government, international organizations and civil society on governance and has been widely published in academic and policy journals and in the media on various areas of economics and governance.

-Daniel, a Chilean, received an M.A. and Ph.D. in economics at Harvard, and a B.A. in economics and statistics from the Hebrew University of Jerusalem.
-Follow him on Twitter.
+Daniel, a Chilean, received an M.A. and Ph.D. in economics at Harvard University, and a B.A. in economics and statistics from the Hebrew University of Jerusalem.
+Email Daniel or follow him on Twitter.